p12tic/libsimdpp/README.md

 Supported compilers:

  - C++11 version:
-   - GCC: 4.8-6.x
+   - GCC: 4.8-7.x
    - Clang: 3.3-4.0
    - MSVC: 2013, 2015, 2017
    - ICC (on both Linux and Windows): 2013, 2015, 2016, 2017

  - C++98 version
-   - GCC: 4.4-6.x
+   - GCC: 4.4-7.x
    - Clang: 3.3-4.0
    - MSVC: 2013, 2015, 2017
    - ICC (on both Linux and Windows): 2013, 2015, 2016, 2017

-Clang 3.3 is not supported on ARM.
-MSVC and ICC are only supported on x86 and x86-64.
-Any compiler bugs are either worked-around or support for broken instruction set on the particular compiler version is disabled -- the bugs are not exposed under any circumstances.

 Newer versions of the aforementioned compilers will generally work with either C++11 or C++98 version of the library.
 Older versions of these compilers will generally work with the C++98 version of the library.

+Various compiler versions are not supported on various instruction sets due to compiler bugs or incompletely implemented instruction sets.
+See simdpp/detail/workarounds.h for more details.

+ - MSVC and ICC are only supported on x86 and x86-64.

+ - AVX is not supported on Clang 3.6 or GCC 4.4

+ - AVX2 is not supported on Clang 3.6.

+ - AVX512F is not supported on GCC 5.x and older; not supported on MSVC yet.

+ - NEON is not supported on Clang 3.3 or older.

+ - Altivec on little-endian PPC is not suppported on GCC 5.x and older.

+ - VSX on big-endian PPC is not supported on GCC 5.x and older.

+ - MSA is not supported on GCC 6.x and older.

 Documentation
 -------------